 Michele L. Stumpe, Esq.

 Michele L. Stumpe, Esq. is an attorney and legal consultant.
-She has served as legal consultant to Gorilla Haven, the only gorilla sanctuary in the USA.
-She is the acting President of the International non-profit Great Ape Project, and serves on the Legal Advisory Board for the Great Ape Project and is a member of their Board of Directors.
-She volunteers her time as an advisor and member of the Board of Trustess of the Gorilla Haven sanctuary in North Georgia and has volunteered at other sanctuaries for great apes in Africa and the U.S.
+She has served as legal consultant to Gorilla Haven, the only gorilla sanctuary in the USA, and is on its board of trustees.
+She has served as acting president of the international nonprofit Great Ape Project, and currently serves on its Legal Advisory Board and is a board member.
+She has also volunteered at other sanctuaries for great apes in Africa and the U.S.

 Sheri Speede, DVM

 Sheri Speede, DVM is the founder of the Sanaga-Yong Chimpanzee Rescue Center in Cameroon and IDA-Africa.
-In 1997, Dr. Speede began working with great apes in Africa, and in 1999, she founded the Sanaga-Yong Chimpanzee Rescue Center for chimpanzees orphaned by the illegal bushmeat trade.
+In 1997, Dr. Speede began working with great apes in Africa, and in 1999, she founded the center for chimpanzees orphaned by the illegal bushmeat trade.
 The center provides a permanent forest home to more than 50 chimpanzees ranging in age from less than one year to over 40 years old.

 A chimpanzee management consultant with 40 years of experience in primate care, Mr. Seres has successfully re-socialized chimpanzee groups in Europe, Canada, Liberia, and the U.S., and is now a Great Ape Behavioral Consultant at the Kumamoto Sanctuary in Japan.
 He was head keeper of the primate section of the Budapest Zoo, and has held various positions at the Toronto Zoo, Yerkes Field Station, the AAP Sanctuary for Exotic Animals, and the Max-Planck Institute for Evolutionary Anthropology.
 He is a member of the International Primatological Society (IPS), the American Society of Primatologists (ASP), and the American Behavior Society, and is an advisory board member for Fauna Foundation.
 An author of or contributor to some 50 papers, presentations, articles, and reviews, Mr. Seres is also a videographer and photographer who generously shares his stunning chimpanzee photographs with Project R&R.